PeterRusznak/hashnode/cko1fc10701kuegs17esch7bu.md

 ## Unhackable CRUD Application Tutorial.
-Ditch the complete legacy IT Stack with Dfinity's Internet Computer.
+Ditch the complete legacy IT Stack with Dfinity's Internet Computer

 ## The Big Picture